tommypowell2/intellij-with-docker/READ_ME.txt

-Install maven cert:

-This certificate goes into the truststore of the JRE being utlized by your Maven installation.
-Import the certificate into your JRE's trust store

-${JDK_HOME}/bin/keytool -import -alias iassoftware.com -file iassoftware.cer -keystore ${JRE_HOME}/lib/security/cacerts

-Notes:
-Every JRE contains a truststore named "cacerts"
-The default password for this store is "changeit" Every JDK has a JRE
-For installation using CMD in windows, see comment below

 Generate a new ssh key for bitbucket or whatever ...
 If you don't have an existing SSH key that you wish to use, generate one as follows:
 Open a terminal on your local computer and enter the following: